The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 - a requirement that the officer read you your “Miranda” rights prior to a DUI interrogation.

-If any of these protections is violated, your DUI lawyer will request a “suppression hearing” — otherwise known as a “Penal Code 1538.5 hearing.”
-The hearing will serve to:
+If any of these protections is violated, your defense lawyer will request a “suppression hearing” — otherwise known as a “Penal Code 1538.5 hearing.”
+The hearing serves to:

-- exclude any evidence that wasn’t properly obtained, and
+- exclude any evidence that was not properly obtained, and

 - give your lawyer a “pre-trial” opportunity to illuminate holes in the prosecution’s case–and possibly persuade them to drop or reduce DUI charges.

-After the arrest, Officer Joe asks Lucy how much she much she had to drink and whether she thought she was drunk when she drove.
+Example: After Lucy’s DUI arrest, Officer Joe asks her how much she much she had to drink and whether she thought she was drunk when she drove.
 Only afterward — when they are at the station — does he read Lucy her Miranda rights.

-Lucy’s DUI attorney requests a suppression hearing as part of his strategy to fight the DUI charge.
+Lucy’s attorney requests a suppression hearing.
 Based on Officer Joe’s improper timing of the Miranda warning, the judge throws out Lucy’s answers to his questions.
 Lucy’s lawyer is then able to negotiate a DUI plea bargain to the reduced charge of “wet reckless.”

 Legal References: